sidgopinath/CS308-cell-society-project/README.md

 ###Known Bugs, Crashes, or Problems
 * If you press load and don't choose a file, you will get an error.
+* The step button works, but it lags a little bit when pressed.

 ###Extra Features
 N/A